AmeyChoudhary/Stock-Pricing/README.md

-# Stock Price Analysis Using Sentiment and LSTM
+# Stock Trend Analysis Using Sentiment and Historical Data

 This project evaluates the effect of financial news on stock trends.
 It utilizes **FinBERT**, a financial sentiment analysis model, to extract sentiment scores from financial news and combines them with stock price trends to forecast future stock movements using **LSTM**.